 g. facilitate safe disembarkation by the inspectors.

-27. If the master of a fishing vessel refuses to allow an Authorised Inspector to carry out a boarding and inspection in accordance with these procedures, the master shall offer an explanation of the reason for such refusal.
-The Authorities of the Inspection Vessel shall be required to immediately notify the Authorities of the Fishing Vessel, as well as the Commission, of the master’s refusal and the explanation offered.
+23. If the master of a fishing vessel refuses to allow an Authorised Inspector to carry out a boarding and inspection in accordance with these procedures, Contracting Parties shall require the master shall to offer an explanation of the reason for such refusal.
+The Authorities of the Inspection Vessel shall immediately notify the Authorities of the Fishing Vessel, as well as the Commission, of the master’s refusal and the explanation offered.

-[28.
-The Authorities of the Fishing Vessel, except where generally accepted international regulations], procedures and practices relating to safety at sea make it necessary to delay the boarding and inspection, shall be required to direct the master to accept the boarding and inspection.
+24. The Authorities of the Fishing Vessel, except where relevant international measures, procedures and practices relating to safety at sea make it necessary to delay the boarding and inspection, shall direct the master to accept the boarding and inspection.
 If the master does not comply with such direction, the relevant Member or CNCP shall suspend the vessel’s authorization to fish and order the vessel to return immediately to port.
 The Member or CNCP shall immediately notify the Authorities of the Inspection Vessel and the Commission of the action it has taken in these circumstances.

 USE OF FORCE

-[29.
-The use of force shall be avoided except when and to the degree necessary (a) to ensure the safety of the inspectors; and (b) where the inspectors are obstructed in the execution of their duties.
-The degree of force used shall not exceed that reasonably required under the circumstances.]
+25. The use of force shall be avoided except when and to the degree necessary to ensure the safety of the inspectors and where the inspectors are obstructed in the execution of their duties.
+The degree of force used shall not exceed that reasonably required under the circumstances.

-30. Any incident involving the use of force shall be immediately reported to the Authorities of the Fishing Vessel, as well as to the Executive Secretary for distribution to the Commission.
+26. Any incident involving the use of force shall be immediately reported to the Authorities of the Fishing Vessel, as well as to the Executive Secretary for distribution to the Commission.